tchak/rasputin/README.md

 This is a gem for integration of Ember.js with Rails 3.1 assets pipeline.

-It provide direct requires for official ember packages :
+It provide direct requires for following ember packages :

 * ember
 * ember-datetime
 * ember-data
 * ember-touch
 * ember-routing

-And it also provides one unnoficial package :

 * ember-i18n (integration with i18n-js gem)

 Rasputin also provide sprockets engine for handlebars templates.
-Any template in your javascript assets folder with extention handlebars will be availabel in sproutcore.
+Any template in your javascript assets folder with extention `handlebars` or `hbs` will be availabel in ember.

 Examples :